 Provisioning these two factors was never an easy task, therefore using a technology that pretty much solves both at the same time seemed very intriguing.
-However, there are always some hurdles along the way and here it is the privacy of personal data.
-Whether it’s your own sensitive data or the other people’s information that you’re storing.
+However, there are always some hurdles along the way and here it is the privacy of personal data whether it’s your own data or other people’s information that you’re storing.

 Off-premises deployment using cloud computing is always worthy of our attention but we need to know how they impact privacy compared to on-premises alternatives.

 Let’s take a look at cloud computing and its major privacy issues.